 Wondering what the best thyroid diet is for overall health?
 The following food recommendations can help support your health so that not only your thyroid is healthier, but you feel better overall.

 Hypothyroidism is a big topic these days.
-Seems almost everyone has thyroid problems and adrenal fatigue these days.
-Today, let's learn about foods to avoid with hypothyroidism to see what can be done to support your thyroid health with the right dietary choices.
+Seems almost everyone has thyroid problems these days.
+Today, let's learn about foods that might affect your thyroid so you can talk with your doctor about your optimal diet.

 So, you've recently found out that you have hypothyroidism.

-Before we get into what foods to avoid with hypothyroidism, let me first tell you that diet and disease are inextricably intertwined.
-It just makes common sense-if you want to be healthy, you have to eat healthy.
+Before we get into what foods to avoid with hypothyroidism, think about how this is common sense-if you want to be healthy, you have to eat healthy.

 Think about it–does it make sense to put junk into your body and expect it to work well?
 Just like you wouldn't put sludge into your car's gas tank, you shouldn't be putting processed foods, pesticides, artificial colors, and more into your body.